Jeimer Candelario Player Props: Nationals vs. Mets

 Jeimer Candelario At The Plate

-- Candelario has four doubles, three home runs and five walks while batting .247.
+- Candelario is batting .245 with four doubles, four home runs and five walks.

-- In 63.6% of his 22 games this season, Candelario has picked up at least one hit.
-He's also had six multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.